 - Pour the olive oil into an oven safe dish and place the garlic head halves cut side down on the dish.
 Cover with an oven-safe lid or baking sheet.

-- Roast for 45 minutes to 1 hour or until garlic cloves are fragrant and starting to brown.
+- Roast in oven for 45 minutes to 1 hour or until garlic cloves are fragrant and starting to brown.

 - Add chicken broth and bring to a simmer.
 Simmer for 15 minutes.

 - Reduce heat to low and add coconut milk or other milk.